joelhawksley/identity/components/slides.md

   prepend RenderMonkeyPatch
 end
 ```

-^ It turns out that #render can be passed a hash

 ^ So let's update our monkey patch's conditional to make sure we're dealing with a Class, then re-run our tests.